Skip to content

 responder_peer Peer that produced the answer

-Relay nodes receiving a QUERY response with is_response = True route it toward originator_peer without re-processing it as a new request.
+A node that receives a QUERY response with is_response = True routes it toward originator_peer without re-processing it as a new request.

 Scatter/gather — CASCADE